-A TWT Setup frame contains only one TWT element, except if used for the establishment of a TWT agreement with a range of TWT parameter values (see 10.47.9 (TWT parameter ranges)).
-In this case, an additional TWT element is present.35.3.24.2 Individual TWT agreements
+For non-MLO, a TWT Setup frame contains only one TWT element, except if used for the establishment of a TWT agreement with a range of TWT parameter values (see 10.47.9 (TWT parameter ranges)).
+In this case, an additional TWT element is present.

+For MLO, a TWT Setup frame contains one or more TWT elements.

+TGbe editor: Please modify the subclause 35.3.24.2 Individual TWT agreements as follows (#11879)

+35.3.24.2 Individual TWT agreements

-—A TWT responding STA affiliated with a peer MLD that receives a TWT request that contains a Link ID Bitmap subfield in a TWT element shall respond with a TWT response that indicates the link(s) in the Link ID Bitmap field of a TWT element.
-The link(s), if present, in the TWT element carried in the TWT response, shall be the same as the link(s) indicated in the TWT element of the soliciting TWT request.
+—A TWT responding STA affiliated with a peer MLD that receives a TWT request that contains a Link ID Bitmap subfield in a TWT element shall respond with a TWT response that indicates the link in the Link ID Bitmap field of a TWT element.
+The link(s), if present, in the TWT element carried in the TWT response, shall be the same as the link indicated in the TWT element of the soliciting TWT request.

+The Target Wake Time field of the TWT element shall be in reference to the TSF time of the link indicated by the Link ID Bitmap field of the TWT element.

 Block ack procedures in Multi-link operation